ramilabbaszade/Javascript-Interview-Questions-and-Simple-Answers/Readme.md

 Event delegation is a way to handle events in JavaScript that allows you to add an event listener to a parent element, rather than adding individual event listeners to multiple child elements.

-Here's an example of how it works:

-Imagine you have a toy box with a bunch of toy cars inside.
+Second example: Imagine you have a toy box with a bunch of toy cars inside.
 You want to be able to make the toy cars move when you press a button, but you don't want to add a button to each individual toy car.
 Instead, you can add a single button to the toy box, and use event delegation to handle the button press.

 Here's how you could do this in JavaScript: